Workiva/over_react/README.md

     UiFactory<BazProps> Baz = _$Baz;

-    class BazPropsMixin on UiProps {
+    mixin BazPropsMixin on UiProps {
       // Props go here, declared as fields.
       // `actions` and `store` are already defined for you!
     }